STAY INSPIRED

 Selective Laser Sintering (SLS)

 Selective Laser Sintering (SLS) uses a laser to fuse powdered thermoplastics into solid objects.
 SLS is known for its ability to create strong and durable parts with complex geometries.
 In dentistry, SLS is used to produce frameworks for removable partial dentures, orthodontic appliances, and custom implants.
-The strength and biocompatibility of SLS-printed parts make them suitable for long-term use in the mouth.
+The strength and biocompatibility of SLS printed parts are suitable for long-term use in the mouth.

 Selective Laser Melting (SLM)